-This blog entry is the start of Part I of an ongoing collaborative series relating to Neighborhoods & Their Residents.
+This blog entry sets up Part I of the ongoing collaborative series Neighborhoods & Their Residents.
 As described in the introductory blog for this collaborative series, we will be working with participating urban youth and other collaborators to develop comic collaborations relating to urban neighborhoods which we will ultimately include in our ongoing Back of the Yards comic series, starting with Issue 3.

 With our introductory blog for this collaboration series, we took a closer look at the history of the neighborhood we based our comic narrative on, the real Back of the Yards neighborhood.
 With this blog, we will explore one of the more notarious neighborhood events in early Chicago history.